What Is Multi-Factor Authentication, and Why Is MFA Important?

 When MFA isn’t used, any malicious person can pull down an entire repo from the command line.
 The only thing they would need is a username and password.

-Worried About Keeping Your Source Code and Digital Assets Safe?
+How to Use MFA for Source Code and Digital Assets

 Incredibly, 42 percent of companies have experienced ransomware attacks.
 Exfiltration by disgruntled employees is a real issue.
 And careless or distracted employees can fall victim to phishing scams, exposing your assets to the world.